 Now meetings are held in the village hall at Oxton (near Nottingham) and last all day.
-In fact, so keen are folk to get in that some still turn up at 9am for a 9.30 start!
 Nothing – not even fuel shortages, floods or snow – stops a Meccanoman when he has set his heart on getting there.
 Nothing, though, beats the effort of one enthusiast from California who ‘bummed’ his way across Europe, found a bus going our way in Nottingham and walked the last 4 miles.

 Come dinnertime, the large car park overflows and cars are parked halfway to the ‘Green Dragon’ pub, where members are wont to ‘browse and sluice’ – as P.G.Wodehouse delightfully puts it!

 We are exceptionally fortunate in that we can count among our regular and welcome attenders some distinguished collectors and a clutch of prize-winning builders together with some skilled photographers.
 Our regular dealers, too, are responsible for an atmosphere of a large, exciting and hugely successful bazaar.
 Obviously we welcome newcomers to the hobby as well and every kind of builder or anyone else with a particular interest in Meccano!
 We also encourage our members’ children to come and get involved.
 There is a ‘free for all’ construction session for them on the stage under the watchful eye of Jonathan Shapero.
 In a Guild whose start was inspired by children’s needs this is only appropriate.